shayanb/shayan.es/revamp.md

 TODO:

-- the link in stat-item Academic Reviews in scholars page, doesn't work
+- scholar page: the link in stat-item for Academic Reviews in scholars page, doesn't work . it should scroll to the reviews-section in the publications page.
 - slightly change the audits pages to be more center and consistent with the rest of the website
 -